 Give yourself some cushion time.
 If you typically got to the airport an hour ahead pre-baby, give yourself an extra 15 or 20 minutes with the baby.
 It will help you stay calm to know you don’t have to rush.
 I have found that the TSA agents are pretty helpful when you have a baby, so smile at them, say hello and ask how they are doing.
 I promise it helps and they will help you fold up your stroller or whatever you need.

 TSA rules about liquids for babies are a little different than they are for adults.
 You can bring on whatever size bottles with liquid that you need for your trip and they don’t have to fit in a quart-size ziplock bag.
-We usually bring two food pouches, one full bottle of milk and a full bottle of water, and pack all of this into the large ziplock bag.
+We were recommended by a friend of ours to look into getting something like sous vide vacuum pouches, as this would be more efficient for our trip.
+Plus, it would be easier for me to store the baby food.
+We also had one full bottle of milk and a full bottle of water, and packed all of this into the large ziplock bag.
 To this, I also include a smaller, rolled-up ziplock bag of formula powder, not that it needs to go through security separately, but I like to keep all of her food and milk in one bag.
 As we go through security, I take this bag out of the diaper bag and send it through the belt separately.
 Most US airports will then scan the liquids separately in a X-ray machine, this takes slightly longer, so you may have to wait a few more minutes.

 Check this page on the TSA site about traveling with children for full details: https://www.tsa.gov/travel/special-procedures/traveling-children

 I referenced this in the previous section, but it is worth mentioning separately.
 On most major airlines, a car seat AND a stroller can be checked for free.
 But check the site of the airline you are flying ahead of time…some of the smaller airlines only allow one free.